mario-bermonti/academic-website-template/_pages/index.md

     title: "Academic interest 3"
     excerpt:
         "This is a description of item 3"
+# Delete the previous lines if you prefer not to have a feature row
 ---

 Include a long description about yourself and this website.